rafabene/docker_tutorial/readme.md

 Install all the components.

-> Mac: The docker binaries (docker, docker-machine, docker-compose) are in `/usr/local/bin` which you can access from your terminal.
+> Mac: The docker binaries are in `/usr/local/bin` which you can access from your terminal.
-> Windows: The docker binaries (docker, docker-machine, docker-compose) lands in `C:\Program Files\Docker Toolbox` for Windows
+> Windows: The docker binaries lands in `C:\Program Files\Docker Toolbox` for Windows

 * * *
 ##### Tip 1: where does the boot2docker VM ISO land on a Windows?